 The first stop of an itinerary in discovering this land is Piacenza, full of artistic treasures of different periods.

-One shouldn't miss the archaeological area of Velleia, one of the most important of the region, in which it is possible to admire a lot of ruins of this ancient Roman city such as the Thermal baths, the Forum and the cathedral.
+One shouldn't miss the archaeological area of Veleia Romana, one of the most important of the region, in which it is possible to admire a lot of ruins of this ancient Roman city such as the Thermal baths, the Forum and the cathedral.

 Finally, important to remember is a place connected to Giuseppe Verdi: Villa Verdi in Sant’Agata (Villanova sull’Arda): the residence of the great master, with original fittings.

-The sweep of the plains, the valleys and mounds are the ideal scenery for excursions and outdoor sports: whether on walks to trekking, on amusing itineraries by bicycle or horse.
+The sweep of the plains, the valleys and mounds are the ideal scenery for excursions and outdoor sports: whether strolling or trekking, on amusing itineraries by bike or horseback.
 All in the discovery of the different castles.

-Among the gorges of the Trebbia it is also possible to do go on amusing rafting and kayak courses, while the skiing resorts of Passo Penice and Ceci (Bobbio) have pistes and equipment for downhill and cross-country skiing.
+Among the gorges of Trebbia it is also possible to do go on amusing rafting and kayak courses, while the ski resorts of Passo Penice and Ceci (Bobbio) have slopes and equipment for downhill and cross-country skiing.